CaptainChicky/Hailstone-Numbers/readme.md

     pip install -r requirements.txt

-I will be building a docker image for this project soon, so the requirements shouldn't be a problem.
+There is a very very noobishly built docker image for this project, so the requirements shouldn't be a problem.
 Also, ig I could also try building an executable, but it will be tricky because of the way the project is structured.
-We shall see.
+We shall see, but I probably won't try it.
+You are welcome to lmao.

 ## Usage
 Currently, the project is run from the source python file, and it is a commandline program.
 To begin, simply do